 - One written statement with specific details required

-- Students must include a copy of the death certificate that indicates breast cancer as cause of death
+- Students must include a copy of the death certificate that indicates breast cancer as a cause of death

 - No GPA or income level requirement specified